mohsenatigh/libzrvan/README.md

     libzrvan::utils::FastHash

 Implementation of the Fast hash algorithm.
 It could be used as a replacement for the std::hash function.
 In most implementations, std::hash uses MurmurHash.
-Fast hash is a competitor algorithm that pos better performance. please note that for std based data structures, using this hash algorithm is not recommended.
+Fast hash is a competitor algorithm that pos better performance in some situations. please note that for std based data structures, using this hash algorithm is not recommended.

 ![alt text](https://github.com/mohsenatigh/libzrvan/blob/main/charts/FastHash.png)